 Workshop: The two twelve-week workshops will follow the traditional model.
 Each student will submit two excerpts for revision during each twelve-week term.
 Excerpts must be single-sided, double-spaced, in 12-point font, paginated, and not exceed 25 pages.
 Students will be expected to provide paper copies of their manuscripts for each member of the workshop.
 Manuscripts will be disseminated the week prior to the scheduled workshop.
 If a student is absent from class, it is their responsibility to go to the Loft to pick up a copy of the workshop stories for the following class meeting.
 Extra copies of manuscripts will be left in the teaching artist’s mailbox outside the Loft offices.

 Visiting authors and publishing professionals: As stated, several distinguished guests will visit us during the course of the year.
 The purpose of these visits is to introduce students to enduring works of fiction, the people who wrote them, and the sorts of people who help bring them to the world.
 These meetings will be largely informal, and include ample opportunity to interact with and ask questions of the guests.
 Please, do not ever use these meetings as an opportunity to pitch your own work.
 Visiting authors will either attend class in-person or via a Skype session.

-We will be utilizing the online discussion board Moodle for this Project, so that students can stay connected to each other and to Peter when not in class together.
+We will be utilizing the online discussion board Moodle for this Project, so that students can stay connected to each other and to Peter or Nicole when not in class together.
 More details will be forthcoming once the project begins.

 The Loft will designate one classroom at Open Book as communal writing and discussion space, for the duration of the year-long Novel Writing Project.
 This room will be available during the same time frame as the Thursday evening meetings throughout the year (6-9 p.m.) for the purpose of having a regular place for this class to gather and write even when not in class.
 More details will be forthcoming.